Does Chicken Cause Inflammation: Inflammatory Food List

 I won’t spend a ton of time on alcohol because you know it is awful for you, but we still drink it.
 I get it.

 The truth is that alcohol is a major cause of inflammation.
-Regular alcohol use increases inflammatory markers like CRP (C-Reactive Protein) (6).
+One study showed that regular alcohol use increases inflammatory markers like CRP (C-Reactive Protein) (4).

 3. Vegetable Oils

 Vegetable oils should be consumed sparingly.
 But they’re in almost everything.

-Inflammatory vegetable oils include soy, corn, safflower, sunflower, canola and peanut oil.
+Inflammatory vegetable oil include soy, corn, safflower, sunflower, canola and peanut oil.

-Why are vegetable oils considered inflammatory in your diet?
+Why is vegetable oil considered inflammatory in your diet?
 They’re high in omega-6 fatty acids.

 You need to prioritize omega-3s in order to improve your omega-3 to omega-6 ratio.

 Some research suggests a ratio of 4:1 omega-6 to omega-3 in your diet is optimal.
 However, most of us are closer to 15:1.

-This is because vegetable oils are cheap filler ingredients used in processed foods.
-Why are they so cheap?
+This is because they are cheap fillers used in processed things Why are they so cheap?

-The crops that go into these inflammatory oils rely on government subsidies and are produced in massive monocrop farm operations.
+The crops that go into inflammatory oil rely on government subsidies and are produced in massive monocrop farm operations.

 Please read your ingredient labels.
-So many seemingly healthy foods are laced with vegetable oils.
+So many seemingly healthy things are laced with them.

 The worst culprits are salad dressings, sauces and vegan meat substitutes.

 Eat this instead

 You can also use coconut oil, ghee or tallow in your diet.

 4. Fried Food like Fries

 We’ve all reached for chicken strips, chips or fried mozzarella sticks in the past.
 Heck, I ate chips yesterday.

-Fried foods are delicious, but sit front and center of foods that cause inflammation.
+Fried things are delicious, but sit front and center of the inflammatory list.
 They’re cooked in a savage combination of trans fats and vegetable oils (see above).

-Trans fats directly increase many markers of inflammation (8).
+Trans fats directly increase many markers of inflammation.
 They’re also shown to increase your LDL cholesterol while lowering your HDL cholesterol.
-This combination makes you susceptible for heart disease (9).
+This combination makes you susceptible for heart disease (6).

 The danger with trans fats really can’t be understated.
 You must read your labels because they hide in plain sight in all "diet friendly" grocery store items.

 Anything that says: ‘hydrogenated oil’ is code for trans fats and should be avoided in your diet.
-These typically appear in baked goods, fried foods and butter substitutes.
+These typically appear in baked goods, fried food and butter substitutes.